XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/3-activity-flow.md

 The `Flow` serves as the orchestrator and defines the sequence of activities to be executed.
 While powerful in coordinating activities, the Flow class itself:

-- Implemented as a class that inherits from `FlowBase`
 - Cannot perform direct IO operations
-- Should only contain workflow logic and activity coordination
+- Should only contain orchestration logic and activity calls
-- Acts as a orchestrator using the full power of a programming language

 ### Activities